My Blog List

 “She’s trying to convert.”

 “Every person and his trauma,” Rita says dryly, using the Hebrew slang word “scratch” instead of trauma, painting Frida as a person with mental issues.
 Usually, the way she uses Hebrew slang makes me laugh, but I am not in a laughing mood.
-My feet are turning into icicles inside my boots, and the topic is not funny enough.
+My feet are turning into icicles inside my boots, and the topic is not funny.
 I kind of feel sorry for Frida.
-If you are not converting for love, then why bother?
+I mean, if you are not converting for love, then why bother?

 “Why does she want to convert?”
-Vera asks, always practical.
+Vera wants to know.

 “And this makes her want to be Jewish?”
 Vera asks in disbelief.
 It sounds more like a rhetorical question.
-I guess if I said she was marrying someone Jewish, it would make more sense.
+I guess if I said she was marrying someone Jewish or moving to Israel, it would make more sense.

 “It looks like nothing is open,” Vera observes after a few minutes.

 I’d be happy to turn around and go back to the Airbnb where the heater is on and I can thaw my toes, but they want to keep on walking.
-After walking another block, we see a lit venue further down with a small awning above the glass door.
+After one more block, we come to a lit venue with a small awning above the glass door.
 Rita decides to check it out.
 Maybe they serve food there.

 We follow her inside.
 There are six bare wooden tables in the room.
 One table is occupied by three men who look like a combination of bodybuilders and construction workers, certainly not office dwellers or tourists.
 They are watching a soccer game on a flat TV hanging on the wall, drinking beer and smoking.

 Not a promising scenario.
-But I’m not going to start an argument.
+But I’m not going to start a debate about the merit of the place.

 A young guy comes out from behind a counter and motions for us to sit at one of the tables.
 His arm is covered in indecipherable tattoos, and a green apron is tied around his waist.
 We sit at the table closest to the counter.
 He wipes the table with a wet rag before dropping three menus in front of us.

 Vera opens one menu and purses her lips, her finger moving slowly from one item to the next.
 Rita holds the menu upright, hiding her face behind it.
 I pull the last menu in front of me, but I don’t open it.
-It’s only been a day since I decided to avoid going to restaurants with Rita.
-I don’t like eating according to Vera’s schedule.
-I don’t like hearing the chewing sounds Rita makes or watching her eat.
-And something about this place feels off.
-There is way too much cigarette smoke in the air, and I can feel the smell of fried food already clinging to my clothes.
+It’s been only a day since I promised myself not to go to restaurants with Rita, and already I'm caving in.
+I refuse to eat according to Vera’s schedule and Rita's choice of a restaurant.
+And I don’t want to hear her chewing food.
+Besides, something about this place feels off.
+There is way too much cigarette smoke in the air, and I feel the smell of fried food already clinging to my clothes.

 “What are you going to order?”
 Rita asks Vera after a few minutes.